Disable or Uninstall Nahimic Service in Windows 11 or 10

 Uninstall A-Volute Nahimic Service Driver

-7. Open the Task Scheduler and delete any tasks related to Nahimic or A-Volute.
+7. Delete any tasks in the Task Scheduler that are related to Nahimic or A-Volute.

 Linked issue: Can’t Completely Uninstall a Driver in Windows 11 (Fix)